Get rid of external hemorrhoids

-Lump on rectum few days ago, can you tell how to treat it?
+Lump on rectum a few days ago, can you tell how to treat it?

 Lump on my rectum, don't know how I was not even constipated..

 Lumps in the anal area can be from several different causes.
-You do not need to be constipated to get a hemorrhoid.
+You do not need to be constipated to get hemorrhoids.
 They can happen with excess weight gain, pregnancy, or trauma to the area.
 Purchase a cream for external swelling to see if this helps with the discomfort.

 Hemorrhoid help for age 18 male?

-Age 18 male, high protein diet, fit, lift heavy at gym with good technique, taking supplements, have not been straining at toilet.
-Have no idea how this happened
+Age 18 male, high protein diet, fit, lift heavy at the gym with good technique, taking supplements, have not been straining on the toilet.
+Have no idea how this happened.

 How long would it take to have my hemorrhoids to clear up?
 What are the fastest ways to get rid of external hemorrhoids and their discomfort?